contributorshipcollaboration/credit-translation/README.md

 ### Creating a translation

 *  We have created a Google Sheet for entering your translation work and seeing how others did it.
 Contact us for access to the Google Sheet.
 * First, one speaker fluent in both languages translates the English into the target language and enters that on the Google Sheet.
 * A second speaker, ideally one not familiar with CRediT, back-translates the translation into English.
+* Feel free to use Google Translate to assist, just don't rely on it, for example don't use it for both the forward and back-translation.
 * Discrepancies between the original English and the back-translated English can tip one off to parts of the translation that deserve attention, where one should consider alternative phrasings.
 So, the two speakers confer and resolve any discrepancies.
 * To make your translation machine-readable, you must create a JSON file, following the format of the [schema](credit_translation_schema.json).
 See instructions below.